LuizLamyanba/aws-secure-web-architecture/README.md

 **Infrastructure as Code**

-  -Automate provisioning and ensure reproducibility using:
+  - Automate provisioning and ensure reproducibility using:
      - Terraform
      - AWS CloudFormation